baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 some form of union types is already providing some evidence of the practical relevance of union types.

-We have also conducted a set of small google queries to investigate whether programmers are using union types and comparing union types with some other features.
+We have also conducted a set of small google queries to investigate the extent of programmers are using union types, and comparing union types with some other features.
 We performed the following google queries, and got the following results (in our machine):

 ```
 Google query                                | number of results